kythe/kythe/README.nix.md

 computer such as https://github.com/tweag/clodl.
 It will find all the libraries your binary uses and package them all together into a self-extracting archive.
-While this is a quick way to get somewhat portable binaries, if your needs are more elaborate, you may need to find a different solution, or make your.
+While this is a quick way to get somewhat portable binaries, if your needs are more elaborate, you may need to find a different solution, or make your own.